 For example, an expert and advisor here at wrkfrce, Darren Murph, started as Head of Remote at software development platform GitLab in mid-2019.
 He’s responsible for promoting GitLab’s all-remote culture and helping employees to become acclimated to remote work.

-Andreas Klinger, Head of Remote at AngelList, a remote-friendly social network for startups, has a somewhat different job description.
-In addition to helping employees succeed while working remotely, Klinger plays a significant role in the product side of the business.
+Andreas Klinger, Head of Remote at AngelList, a remote-friendly social network for startups, plays a significant role in the product side of the business.
 He helps position AngelList’s job board to fill remote work positions.

-Also consider the case of Twitter, a company that told its employees in May 2020 that they would be allowed to work from home indefinitely.
-Tracy Hawkins, former Vice President of Real Estate and Workplace, now oversees Twitter’s “remote experience” operations as well.
-Since the start of the COVID-19 pandemic, Hawkins has strived to extend the experience of Twitter’s offices to its remote workers.
+Meanwhile, Tracy Hawkins, former vice president of Real Estate and Workplace, oversees Twitter’s remote experience operations.
+Since 2020, Hawkins has strived to extend the experience of Twitter’s offices to its workforce, which is now fully remote.
 “You can’t exactly recreate everything that’s in the office because of the scale of it,” Hawkins said in a June 2020 Refinery29 article.
 But she wants the company’s remote workers to “know that thought and intention has gone into their world, just like it has in an office.”

 What Does the Ideal Head of Remote Candidate Look Like?